madecomfy/gatsby-plugin-asset-path/README.md

 Default: `["js", "css"]`

-The types of files in the root `publicFolder` to be moved to the asset directory.
+The types of files in the root `publicFolder` to be copied to the asset directory.

 ```javascript
 // Your gatsby-config.js